Education Research Current About VU Amsterdam NL

 An interdisciplinary team of students will examine how to address a specific complex societal challenge.
 Each team member devotes their own thesis, research project or internship to a sub-question of this challenge.

-Students follow the iCSL 2 course in parallel to writing your thesis.
+Students follow the iCSL 2 course in parallel to writing their thesis.
 This allows them to integrate the broader insights from the individual projects related to the societal issue.
-The course ends with a conference, in which students present your findings to a scientific as well as societal audience.
+The course ends with a conference, in which students present their findings to a scientific as well as societal audience.

 Interested?
 Contact the CSL team.

-Interested in joining one of these alliances?
+Interested in one of these themes, or have another in mind?
 Contact the CSL team.

 Quick links